xeitojs/xeito.dev/docs/guide/components/props.md

 ::: info Note on reactivity
 Even if you can access the attributes with the `getAttribute()` method, if you don't use the `@Prop()` decorator, the property won't be reactive.
-This means that if you change the attribute value, the property won't be updated and the component won't be re-rendered.
+This means that if you change the attribute value, the property won't be updated and the component won't trigger a template update.
 :::